charlysan/pyrfidhid/README.md

 This is still in beta, and there are a couple of "to-do's":

+- Check if there are more commands available (I'm sure there must be), e.g. get device status, control beep duration and beeping times, control LEDs and RF, etc.
 - Support [T5577](http://www.xccrfid.com/uploadfile/downloads/T5577.pdf) tags.
 - Support write protection.
 - Implement a console tool capable of reading, writing and cloning tags with the same ease as `IDRW V3` tool.